smeevil/alods/README.md

 ### Getting a callback on successful delivery
-If you would like to receive a callback once the delivery was successful you can pass a function with an arity of 1 with the calls.
+If you would like to receive a callback once the delivery was successful you can pass a function with an arity of exactly 1 with the calls.
 Upon successful delivery this function will be called with a %Alods.Record{}
 as argument.